Many investors like REITs because of their consistent dividend payout which can be 2 or 4 (half-yearly or quarterly) times a year.

 Debts

 All REITs have debts.
-Investors have to be aware of the implications of debts: exposure to interest rates, finance costs, ability to service the interest expenses, refinancing risks and the assumptions of income (the tenants will pay).
+Investors have to be aware of the implications of debts: exposure to interest rates, finance costs, ability to service the interest expenses, refinancing risks and the assumptions of stable and steady income (tenants will come and pay and rents can increase).

 REITs operate with a balance of cash and leverage, requiring careful asset selection to ensure expected returns.
 As their assets are less liquid than some investments, proactive management strategies is important to mitigate risks.